 Then, as the Earth continues to move around the sun at its fixed angle, the North Pole is tilted slightly away from the sun.
 The equinox marks the point of the year where this transition occurs, and on the equinox the part of Earth closest to the sun is the equator, rather than places north or south.

-What’s the difference in equinox and solstice?
+What is the difference between equinox and Solstice?

 Equinox happens when the daytime and nighttime hours are almost exactly the same length of time (“equal”).